ngoodger/model_predictive_control_test/README.md

 2. Train policy back propogating through model using random initial conditions and random targets.

 So it is effectively just supervised learning with a simulator.
-The component I was curious about testing was whether I could train a policy by backpropogating through a complex model.The answer seems to be yes although to be fair the learned policy is only simple and it doesn't have to plan over a long horizon.
+The component of most interest was whether a policy could be trained by backpropogating through a complex model.
+The answer seems to be yes although to be fair the learned policy is only simple and it doesn't have to plan over a long horizon.

 I built a simple physics simulator in numpy.
 It contains a block moving in a fixed square space where the velocity reverses on impact with a wall (bounce).
 Forces can be applied at each time step.
 So essentially the block can be moved to a target location by applying the right forces to guide it there.